What is Future Tense?

 - They will make a phone which has artificial intelligence.

-Note: The structure of the present progressive tense also can be used when an action is promised/arranged/planned to take place in the near future.
+Note: In some cases, the present progressive tense can be used when an action is promised/arranged/planned to take place in the future.

 - We are moving to Texas next week.